enyo/opentip/README.md

 As of Version 1.2.6 Opentip does no longer depend on scriptaculous.

+The latest stable version is always in the **master** branch (which always points at the latest version tag).

+The latest development version is in the **develop** branch.
+Use only if you want to contribute or test features.

 ## Usage

     <div onmouseover="javascript:Tips.add(this, event, 'Content', { options });"></div>